 Rule 21.
 Weapons - Possession or use of any firearms, knives, incendiary devices, or explosives are prohibited on college property.
-Prior permission must be obtained where weapons are authorized for possession/use in a collegeapproved activity.
+Prior permission must be obtained where weapons are authorized for possession/use in collegeaffiliated activities or events except handguns as allowed by NC GS §14-269.4.
+Handguns are permitted under these circumstances: